 Yeah, that’s right.
 The mythical 50% savings rate.

 My husband (thank goodness!) is great with money, and even better, at keeping me on track.
 I attribute 90% of my financial discipline to him (and the other 10%, of course, to YNAB).
-We knew early on that we wanted to be intentional about our financial decisions, and maybe even do crazy things like buying cars with cash, paying off a house in five years, and eventually becoming financially independent.
+We knew early on that we wanted to be intentional about our financial goals and decisions, and maybe even do crazy things like buying cars with cash, paying off a house in five years, and eventually becoming financially independent.